Florin-Lazar-Personal/vacation-hire/SolutionArchitecture.md

 > - Management of asset attributes: by allowing to define a set of attributes and their values that will be associated to a given asset
 >
 > **Associated microservice:**
-> - __Identity API__: developed in .NET Core using ASP.NET Core API.
+> - __Asset Administration API__: developed in .NET Core using ASP.NET Core API.
 Data persistence: SQL Server.
 ORM: Entity Framework Core.
 >
 > **Depends on:**
 > - __Identity API__: for access token validation.